QinzheYang/Awesome-RS-State-Space-Model/README.md

 ---
+This is the github for the paper **State Space Models Meet Remote Sensing: A Survey**.

 This review covers nearly **400 works** from **the start of the first paper on SSM in remote sensing to October 27, 2025**, encompassing a total of **22** months.
 We systematically organize the information from two perspectives: the **8** categories of remote sensing tasks (Classification, Segmentation, Object Detection, Change Detection, Super Resolution, Denoising and Dehazing, and Pan-Sharpening) and the **7** methods for RS-SSM structural design (Scanning Strategies, High-level Framework, Hybrid Architecture Design, and Fundamental Component Refinement, etc).
 Within each subcategory, we further classify the works in **finer detail and analyze various design ideas, techniques, advantages, and disadvantages**.
-Our paper is published currently in **SCIENCE CHINA Information Sciences (2026) **, you can download the PDF in [https://www.sciengine.com/SCIS/doi/10.1007/s11432-025-4780-1](https://www.sciengine.com/cfs/files/pdfs/view/1674-733X/6E3CAFCF2A464C9BBC0BE785B15D8300-mark.pdf).
+Our paper is published currently in **SCIENCE CHINA Information Sciences (2026)**, you can download the PDF paper in [https://www.sciengine.com/SCIS/doi/10.1007/s11432-025-4780-1](https://www.sciengine.com/cfs/files/pdfs/view/1674-733X/6E3CAFCF2A464C9BBC0BE785B15D8300-mark.pdf).

 ### :star: Share us a :star: